-Culinary and baking & pastry arts students participate in a 13.5 credit, 2000level internship as a required part of the curriculum.
-Completion of all freshman-level courses is required for this program.
-Students who have completed 130 credits also have the opportunity to complete a second, 4000level internship or study abroad using their elective credits.
+Culinary and baking & pastry arts students participate in a 13.5 credit, 2000-level internship as a required part of the curriculum.
+Students who have completed 130 credits also have the opportunity to complete a second, 4000-level internship or study abroad using their elective credits.